NekrobaDA/Pokemon_Crystal_Cross/README.md

 Party menu icons belong to Emi Monserrate (sourced from the 'Add a new party menu icon' tutorial)<br/>
 Duserpent design credit Knazgle on deviantart<br/>
-Move Relearner code adapted from TPP Crystal Aniversary repo
+Move Relearner code adapted from TPP Crystal Aniversary repo New HP/EXP bar HUD graphics created by KDLPro

 General credit to those behind Pokecrystal for making this project possible.